Home

 1. Preheat oven to 350 degrees F.

-2. MAKE THE FILLING: Heat 2 tablespoons olive oil in a large nonstick saute pan over medium heat.
-Once the oil is hot, add the broccoli, onions, red pepper flakes, and 2 cloves minced garlic.
+2. To make the filling: Place a saute pan over medium-high heat with 1/4 cup veggie broth.
+When the broth is hot, add the broccoli, onions, red pepper flakes, and 2 cloves minced garlic.
 Slowly saute the broccoli, stirring occasionally until it starts to brown all over, about 10 minutes.
 Add the olives and continue to cook about 1 more minute.
+Feel free to add more water or veggie broth to the pan as needed to fully cook these ingredients.
 Remove from heat and add the tofu ricotta and mozzarella, stirring to evenly distribute.

-3. MAKE THE SAUCE: While broccoli and onions are caramelizing, prepare the tomato sauce: heat 1 teaspoon olive oil in a medium-size saucepan over medium heat.
+3. To make the sauce: While broccoli and onions are caramelizing, prepare the tomato sauce: Place a medium-sized saucepan over medium-high heat with the olive oil and a drop of water (to keep the heat of the oil down).
 Add remaining 2 cloves minced garlic and cook for 1 minute.
 Add the tomato paste and stewed tomatoes.
 Bring to a simmer and cook for 5 minutes.
 Stir in the basil and remove from the heat.

 4. Spread about 1/3 of the sauce in the bottom of a 13x9x2-inch baking dish.
 Stuff the shells with the broccoli/cheese mixture.
 Arrange the stuffed shells in the baking dish and top with the remaining sauce.
 Bake, uncovered, for 20-30 minutes or until heated through.
 Serve immediately.